Creating a community orchard

 Get involved – Join Us

-If you have skills, time and energy to contribute, and you believe in the concept of community foundations, we invite you to email this application to email@example.com and put your name forward to join our Board of directors.
+If you have skills, time and energy to contribute, and you believe in the concept of community foundations, we invite you to complete this application to put your name forward to join our Board of directors.
+If you have any questions please contact Tina Choi, Executive Director at firstname.lastname@example.org

 What is the Foundation’s work?